-Ask yourself the simple question: how would you manage if you found you couldn’t work for several months or more through injury or illness?
+Ask yourself the simple question: how would you manage if you found you couldn’t work for several months through injury or illness?

-Right now, over 2.2 million UK workers aged between 20 and 64 are off work for six months or more – yet you are 13 times more likely to take out life insurance (which pays out when you die) than income protection insurance (which pays out if you can’t work).
+Right now, over 2.2 million UK workers aged between 20 and 64 are off work for six months or more – yet you are 13 times more likely to take out life insurance than income protection insurance.

-We know it’s not the most cheerful reading, but income protection insurance can be as important as life insurance for many of us – yet most people don’t have it, or know anything about it.
+It’s not the most cheerful reading, but income protection insurance can be as important as life insurance for many of us.
+Yet, most people don’t have it, or know anything about it.

-Income protection insurance (IPI) will provide you with a tax-free income if you are unable to work as a result of an accident or illness.
+Income protection insurance (IPI) provides you with a tax-free income if you are unable to work as a result of an accident or illness.

 You will continue to receive payouts until you can return to work, or until the end of the policy term (usually retirement).

 The insurance covers a wide range of different causes which could stop you from working.
-They include conditions like mental illness and chronic conditions like cancer or heart disease, among others.
+They include conditions like mental illness and chronic conditions like cancer or heart disease..
 Essentially, IPI can provide peace of mind and offer security at times when money will be tight.

 It’s impossible to estimate the cost of IPI since it is based on your age, gender, occupation and general state of health.
 As with all insurance, the company will be assessing how much of a risk you are to them (the higher risk they perceive you to be, the more you’ll have to pay).